 What colour tastes the Best?

 White quinoa is the most readily available, and can be used in any dish both sweet and savoury.
-It tastes creamier and cooks up fluffier than the others, which is why it is best for deserts or sweet dishes.
-It is the best one to use in dishes that you would normally use rice in as its flavour will not overpower the dish, and it will soak up other flavours and juices.
+It tastes creamier and cooks up fluffier than the others which is why it is best for deserts or sweet dishes, and definitely better for quinoa porridge.
+It is the best one to use in dishes that you would normally use rice in as its flavour will not overpower the dish, plus it will soak up other flavours and juices.

 Red quinoa is hardier and can stand up to more cooking and mixing.
-It has a nuttier flavour, and holds its shape and texture well, making it the best for complimenting salad dishes.
-It doesn’t seem to soak up the juices of a dish like you would want it to in the case of a curry, so maybe don’t use if for that purpose.
+It has a nuttier flavour, and holds its shape and texture well making it the best for complimenting salad dishes.
+It doesn’t seem to soak up the juices of a dish like you would want it to if you had a curry for instance, so maybe don’t use if for that purpose.

 Black quinoa is similar to red and has an earthy flavour.
 Again, I wouldn’t use it for dishes that you would like more ‘soak’ with.